Jesús Martí Martín

 Jesús Martí Martín (1899–1975) was a Spanish architect and painter.
-His first love was always painting, but he trained as an architect and was successful in this profession in Madrid in the years before the Spanish Civil War.
+His first love was painting, but he trained as an architect and was successful in this profession in Madrid in the years before the Spanish Civil War.
 During the civil war he helped preserve national artistic treasures from the destruction of Madrid, and also designed bomb shelters.
 After the fall of the Second Spanish Republic in 1939 he fled to France, where he was interned for two months, then made his way to Paris and on to exile in Mexico.
 He resumed his career as an architect in Mexico, but gradually abandoned architecture in favour of painting.
 He chose not to exhibit his work and was little known until he was finally persuaded to put on a show in Mexico City at the age of 70, when he was acclaimed as a master of modern Mexican art.

 Early years

 Jesús Martí Martín was born in Castellón de la Plana, Spain, in 1899.

 At an early age he decided to become a painter, but his father advised him to also study architecture so he could earn a living.

 He was educated at the Real Academia de Bellas Artes de San Fernando and at the Superior Technical School of Architecture of Madrid.

 At the student's residence in Madrid he became the friend of like-minded young men such as Salvador Dalí, Federico García Lorca, Luis Buñuel and Rafael Alberti.

 He completed his studies of architecture as an outstanding graduate when he was 24.

 García Lomas proposed Martí as architect for the Madrid City Council.

 In this position he realized the first tall houses on the Goya and O'Donnell streets, but his most outstanding work was the plans for a group of low-cost house in El Escorial.

 He then moved to the north of Spain and built several summer residences.

 He collaborated with other architects in winning a competition for agricultural villages for the areas irrigated by the Guadalquivir and Guadalmellato.

 He and Manuel Sánchez Arcas designed a new building for the Center for Historical Studies.

 He was associated with the "Generation of '27", a group of architects involved in the European avant-garde at that time.

 In 1929 Martí collaborated with Miguel García-Lomas Somoano on the Edificio Vita office building in the University District of Madrid.

 In 1930 he again collaborated with García-Lomas on the 8-story Viviendas Castaño, a collective housing building in the Goya barrio of the Salamanca district of Madrid.